Cynthia Cruz

-Cynthia Cruz is a contemporary American poet.
+Cynthia Cruz is a contemporary American poetess.
 She is the author of seven published poetry collections, and two works of cultural criticism.
 She currently teaches classes in the Graduate Writing Program at Columbia University.

-Life
+Early life and education

 Born in Wiesbaden, Germany, Cruz grew up in Germany and in northern California.

 She earned her B.A. at Mills College.
 She earned her M.F.A. at Sarah Lawrence College, an MFA in Art Writing & Criticism at the School of Visual Arts and an MA in German Language and Literature at Rutgers University-New Brunswick.
 Cruz is currently pursuing her PhD in Philosophy at the European Graduate School.
 Her research centers on Hegel.